 Exports in Australia averaged 13643.76 AUD Million from 1971 until 2022, reaching an all time high of 60892.00 AUD Million in June of 2022 and a record low of 435.00 AUD Million in October of 1971.
 This page provides the latest reported value for - Australia Exports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Exports - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Exports in Australia is expected to be 38000.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Exports in Australia to stand at 36000.00 in 12 months time.
-In the long-term, the Australia Exports is projected to trend around 41000.00 AUD Million in 2021 and 42000.00 AUD Million in 2022, according to our econometric models.
+Exports in Australia is expected to be 58500.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Exports is projected to trend around 63400.00 AUD Million in 2024 and 67500.00 AUD Million in 2025, according to our econometric models.